 Watch Kim's tutorials throughout June below.
-Unfortunately, rolling mills are not something we offer at Kernowcraft, but we provide all the other supplies used within Kim's tutorials which you can find on our website.
+Rolling mills are not something we offer at Kernowcraft, but we provide all the other supplies used in Kim's tutorials which you can find on our website.

 Rolling mills are tools that have steel rollers that you can feed your metal through to either change the shape and thickness or to impart intricate textures.

 They are an investment but offer so many possibilities.

 Kim: "I encourage any students who wish to work at home but don't have a mill, to prep pieces of metal while they have access to one in class.
 Some of you may have seen my post showing my students using the mill to roll their solder thinner to make it easier to cut at home."

 You can use lots of things to impart texture.
 Some of the most common things are skeleton leaves, lace, netting, sequin waste and paper.
 Half the fun is experimenting with different materials!

 If a material is hard such as binding wire or steel cogs, it is really important to protect your rollers so they don't get marked.
 Brass plates are often used for this purpose.
 Also make sure you don't put anything wet through the mill as it may rust.

 How To Create Textures With A Rolling Mill

 Kim shows you how easy it is to use a rolling mill to impart texture into your metal.
 The rollers have to be tight enough to squash your material into your metal but not so tight that you struggle to turn the handle.